Table of Contents

 - Fatigue and lethargy due to anemia.

-- History of multiple transfusions indicates symptomatic treatment of anemia that doesn’t resolve.
+- History of multiple transfusions indicates the symptomatic treatment of anemia that doesn’t resolve.

 - Frontal bossing